how to become a court reporter

 How do I sign up for a FIRST STEPS class?

-This introductory class will meet once a week for three or four weeks, depending on your location.
-Please fill out the contact form below or through our First Steps page to let us know where you are located so we can direct you to the next introductory class near you.
+Our NEW introductory class will meet one time, for a duration of 2-3 hours, depending on class involvement.
+Please fill out the contact form by clicking the Register button above to let us know where you are located so we can direct you to the next introductory class near you.
 If you are 16 or 17 years old, you will need your parent's permission to attend.
 Yes, you can work on court reporting training while you are still in high school, but you will need to have a high school diploma or equivalent in order to take the licensing exam.

 What does a FIRST STEPS class include?